First Steps: A Brief History of the Step by Step Program

 Since its establishment ISSA has developed a number of pedagogical tools and guides designed for teachers and other early childhood stakeholders emphasizing inclusion, diversity, and the values required in open, democratic societies.

 In Moldova, the Step by Step Program is linking with an initiative to reduce the number of children growing up in institutions.
 Training for teachers on inclusive education is implemented in schools receiving children who are moving out of institutions and back home with their families.

 Today, ISSA enjoys an active, vibrant membership from 35 countries, as well as Friends of ISSA from more than 50 countries.

 As George Soros and experts in the field describe in the video above, the Step by Step Program continues to flourish in the more than 30 countries that have implemented the program.
 Independent evaluations over the past 20 years have shown that Step by Step has an impact on the development of children’s democratic behaviors, ideas, and values, and provides greater help to children who enter early childhood services with less-developed academic skills.

 Open Society remains an engaged partner with ISSA, and together, we have partnered with other organizations to spearhead a variety of innovative initiatives in Europe and Central Asia, including the Romani Early Years Network and the Early Years Regional Alliance.

 Working in partnership with the Open Society Early Childhood Program, ISSA and national NGOs continue to promote Step by Step’s principles and values by advocating for inclusive, equitable, and high-quality early childhood services for all children.

-Sarah Klaus is a senior program advisor at the Open Society Foundations.
+Until December 2021, Sarah Klaus was a senior program advisor at the Open Society Foundations.

 Liana Ghent is executive director of the International Step by Step Association.